 AusCann will support robust clinical trials that provide quality evidence of the efficacy of AusCann's medicinal cannabis products and delivery mechanisms on targeted medical conditions.
 These studies will assist in development of confidence by the medical community to prescribe these products and for regulators to allow products to be prescribed for targeted medical conditions.
 The initial focus for clinical research is treatmentresistant childhood epilepsy and chronic pain.
 Medicinal cannabis products will initially be sourced from AusCann's Canadian partner, Canopy Growth Corporation (Canopy).
 Once the cultivation, production and manufacture licensing regime is established in Australia, AusCann intends to supply clinical studies with its locally developed products.
-These latter clinical studies of domestic product will also be deemed a valid supply under the Narcotic Drugs Act 1967 (Cth) (ND Act) for domestic licensing purposes.
+These clinical studies will also be deemed a valid supply under the ND Act for domestic licensing purposes.

-Further details on these clinical studies is provided at Section 4.6(b).
+Further details on these clinical studies is provided at Section 4.4(b).